5 min read

 1. Cyber Essentials, requiring the submission of a self assessment to the certification body, IASME Consortium.
 It's a great starting point for addressing your business' security and the UK's entry cybersecurity certification.

-2. Cyber Essentials Plus, which is verified by an external auditor who will also carry out a network scan.
-This is for businesses that want to demonstrate that they go the extra mile to secure their business.
+2. Cyber Essentials Plus is verified by an external auditor.
+This is carried out within four months of becoming Cyber Essentials certified and ensures policies (in Cyber Essentials) are being adhered.
+This is a great accreditation for businesses that want to demonstrate that they go the extra mile to secure their business.

 Why do I need Cyber Essentials?